Practitioners' Perspectives on a Differential Privacy Deployment Registry: Introduction

 \subsection{Other related work}

 There have been multiple repositories focused on privacy enhancing technologies (PETs) broadly.
-The PETs use case repository by the Centre for Data Ethics and Innovation~\cite{cdeiukRepositoryCases} contains case studies of real-world or proposed deployments of PETs.
-DP is included, but not the focus.
-Furthermore, the repository focuses on describing deployments at a high level and instead providing links to external write-ups.
-Similarly, the Repository of PETs Use Cases by the United Kingdom government~\cite{UK_PETS_Repository} contains real-world uses of PETs and provides high-level descriptions with links.
-Last, the Future of Privacy Forum's Repository for PETs~\cite{fpfRepository} contains links to case studies as well as links to documents related to regulatory activity and other topics.
+The PETs Repository of Use Cases by the Centre for Data Ethics and Innovation~\cite{cdeiukRepositoryCases} contains case studies of real-world or proposed deployments of PETs.
+DP is included, but is not the focus.
+Furthermore, the repository focuses on describing deployments at a high level and providing links to external write-ups.
+Similarly, the Repository of PETs Use Cases by the U.K. government~\cite{UK_PETS_Repository} contains real-world uses of PETs and provides high-level descriptions with links.
+Last, the Future of Privacy Forum's Repository for PETs~\cite{fpfRepository} contains links to case studies and documents related to regulatory activity and other topics.

 There have also been efforts to increase transparency around privacy practices generally.
-Nutrition labels~\cite{kelley2009nutrition} are an approach to documenting and communicating organizations' data-sharing practices with data subjects; this approach has been extended to a DP context to convey information flows permitted under different deployment models~\cite{smart2025models}.
-Privacy nutrition labels, however, are aimed at data subjects who do not necessarily have a technical background, and they do not holistically capture aspects of DP deployments in particular.
+Nutrition labels~\cite{kelley2009nutrition} are an approach to documenting and communicating organizations' data-sharing practices typically with data subjects; this approach has been extended to a DP context to convey information flows permitted under different deployment models~\cite{smart2025models}.
+Concurrent to our work, Dibia, Lu, Bhattacharjee, Near, and Feng~\cite{dibia2025we} developed a DP privacy label for technical audiences; our schema contains the majority of information in their label and additional details.

-Concurrent to our work, Khavkin and Toch~\cite{khavkin2025differential} conducted a systematic literature review of DP deployments across academic, government, and commercial contexts.
-They propose a taxonomy of ``key DP configuration factors'' and study trends across the deployments identified in their search.
-Our schema includes these factors, as well as multiple additional details.
+Also concurrent to our work, Khavkin and Toch~\cite{khavkin2025differential} conducted a systematic literature review of DP deployments across academic, government, and commercial contexts.
+They propose a taxonomy of ``key DP configuration factors'' and study trends across deployments.
+Our schema includes these factors and multiple additional details.